dylanews/assignment2devops/README.md

 - Subnets - a subnet is a logical subdivision of an ip network.
 In this project, there are 9 subnets involved.
 There are 3 private subnets, 3 public subnets and 3 data subnets.
 - Instances - A instance is virtual server.
 In this applcation, we are deploying an ec2 instance for the techtestapp.
 - Database - a db instance is an isolated database environment in the cloud. for the deployment of the techtestapp, we have used postgres for the ec2 database deployment.
-- s3 buckets - An s3 bucket is a public cloud storage resource.
+- s3 buckets - An s3 bucket is a public cloud storage resource that allows files to be stored.

 Set up :
 1. Log into to your AWS educate clasroom account and go to a classroom that contains credits.